 It takes as long as 45 seconds after the gas is released for the pigs to pass out.
 And during that time some pigs panic.
 Animal expert Temple Grandin has observed pigs that, on first contact with the gas, “reared up and violently attempted to escape.”
 Grandin has written that this is “not acceptable.”

 In the butcher shop, I said as much to Willis and he responded, “Well if you have better ideas about the slaughter process and everything, please let me know.”

-DxE activist Sapphire Fein said to Willis, “There’s no way to kindly, compassionately, exploit anybody, confine anybody, put metal rings through their noses…”
+A DxE activist said to Willis, “There’s no way to kindly, compassionately, exploit anybody, confine anybody, put metal rings through their noses…”

 “I encourage you to pursue your options, whatever they might be,” Willis said.

-“It’s not about our options,” Fein said.
+“It’s not about our options,” she said.
 “It’s about their lives.
 These animals have the right to live their lives.”

 “What we’re trying to do is do right by the animals that are raised for food,” Willis said.